prelert/kibana-swimlane-vis/README.md

 ## Options

-The Options tab allows you to configure the color band thresholds, the format of the value shown in the tooltip when hovering over a band in the swimlane, and whether to display the legend showing the lower threshold values for each of the color bands.
-Alternative colors can be chosen here by using the provided colorpickers or by entering hexidecimal color values.
+The Options tab allows you to configure the color band thresholds, the format of the value shown in the tooltip when hovering over a band in the swimlane, whether to display the legend showing the lower threshold values for each of the color bands, and whether to sort the lanes alphabetically.
+Alternative colors for the swimlane cells can be chosen here by using the provided colorpickers or by entering hexidecimal color values.

 ![image](resources/options.png)